 Christian Union is an independent Christian ministry.

-- This year, five full-time Christian Union ministry faculty work directly with students, providing Bible course instruction, mentorship and leadership coaching.
+- This year, three full-time Christian Union ministry faculty and one intern work directly with students, providing Bible course instruction, mentorship and leadership coaching.

-- Conferences take students off campus twice a year to go in-depth into Scripture, worship, and prayer.
+- Conferences took students off campus twice to go in-depth into Scripture, worship, prayer and community building.

-- Prayer gatherings take place throughout the year, and students are learning to fast as they seek the Lord for themselves and their campus.
+- Prayer gatherings took place throughout the year, and students are learning to fast as they seek the Lord for themselves and their campus.
 Wednesday morning prayer and breakfast was particularly exciting this year and provided a weekly touch point for students to connect and seek the Lord together.